jlkiri/kirillvasiltsov.com/content/about.md

 template = "about.html"
 +++

 Hi!
-My name is Kirill and I am software engineer at [Mapbox](https://www.mapbox.com/) and an [OSS contributor](https://github.com/jlkiri).
+My name is Kirill and I am a software engineer at [Mapbox](https://www.mapbox.com/) and an [OSS contributor](https://github.com/jlkiri).

 ## What I've done